markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

-Save the file and then refresh the webpage.
-Again, there's not much new here, but we can see that we've introduced a new problem to solve:
+Save the file and refresh the webpage.
+Again, there's not much new here, but we can see that we've introduced a new problem:

 ![misaligned paragraph](./assets/step-4/400-misaligned-paragraph.png)

 Because we shrunk the width of the paragraph down to 80%, it no longer looks centered.
 Only the text inside is centered.
-We could use our handy `display: inline-block;` trick to fix it, but there's another common tactic used when needing to center block elements that have a width less than 100%:
+We could use our handy `display: inline-block;` trick to fix it, but there's another common tactic for centering a block element with a width of less than 100%: `margin: 0 auto;`.

+Add this to your style sheet now:

 ```css
 .intro p {